Grenville Anderson

 Grenville Anderson (26 November 1951 – 31 May 2004) was an Australian auto racing driver, considered one of the icons of Australian sedan racing.
-He is the only driver in Australian speedway history to win four Australian Super Sedan Championships.
+He was the first driver in Australian speedway history to win four Australian Super Sedan Championships.

+Anderson began his racing career in a 1957 Vauxhall Velox at the old Surfers Paradise Speedway and steadily progressed to an XU-1 Torana.
+In 1975, Anderson’s father purchased a stroker motor from Bill Mann and success was instant with wins throughout New South Wales and Queensland.
+NSW North Coast businessman Peter Croke bought the XU-1 and kept Anderson on as the driver.
+The combination won the 1976 Australian Title at Rowley Park, placed fourth a year later in Tasmania while also winning the NSW Title at Goulburn and took out features in Newcastle, Uralla, Lismore and Toowoomba.Anderson won his second Australian Title in 1978 at the Claremont Speedway in Perth and finished second in 1979 at Toowoomba bouncing back to claim the 1980 Title at Bagot Park in the Northern Territory.
+Anderson rolled his Torana while defending his title at Newcastle in 1981 and in 1982 Anderson scaled down his racing commitments, driving the second car out of the Croke stable to second place in the Australian Championship at Brooklyn in Victoria.Croke became disillusioned with the way sedan racing was turning in Australia and it took eight long years before Anderson returned to speedway in 1989.
+Not long after another successful partnership was formed with car owner Murray Gegg, of Murray’s race parts in Nerang.
+The Chevrolet Camaro was replaced by a CJ Rayburn Chassis built by Nick Girdlestone with a Holden Commodore body and a Mann engine.
+The car was fast and set track records at Brisbane, Lismore, Newcastle and Canberra culminating in winning the 1993 Australian Championship at Latrobe in Tasmania and the East Coast Grand National.

 He died on 31 May 2004 as a consequence of injuries he sustained at the then Archerfield Speedway, now Brisbane International Speedway, on 8 May 1993, some 11 years earlier.
 Anderson, who was running hot laps in practice for the 1993/94 Australian Championship for which he was the defending champion and favourite to win his fifth title, climbed the concrete wall between turns 1 and 2, and rode along the top of the wall for approximately 30 metres.
 As the wall ended into the pits his car flipped onto the right hand side and struck a concrete retaining wall on the driver's side with his head striking the wall.
-Questions were raised as to the chances of his injuries not being as severe if he had been wearing a purpose made racing helmet.

 Grenville preferred using a motocross style helmet over using the traditional style of racing helmet used at the time.

-The Grenville Anderson East Coast National, a 50 lap race, is held annually in his honor at Lismore Speedway.

 In 2007, Anderson was one of the first ten people inducted into the Australian Speedway Hall of Fame.